josepplloo/josepplloo/README.md

 I love creating things 👷, playing videogames 🕹, cats 😻, animeアニメ, food 🥬 🍱 and hiking 🥾.

-I'm currently learning all about ✨Frontend development✨. 💬 Ask me about it.
+I'm a seasoned ✨FullStack developer✨. 💬 Ask me about it.

 #### 📫 How to reach out to me: